SeboLab/vector-robot/README.md

 2. [Setup the Vector Linux SDK](https://developer.anki.com/vector/docs/install-linux.html)
 3. Complete the Vector robot authentication process with `python3 -m anki_vector.configure`
 4. Clone this repository into your Catkin workspace
-5. If needed, install additional dependencies.
-Run `pip3 install -r requirements.txt`.
+5. Install additional dependencies (if needed) with `pip3 install -r requirements.txt`.
-6. You'll also need to install `cv_bridge` from source for Python 3 with `catkin build`.
-[This Stack Overflow thread](https://stackoverflow.com/questions/49221565/unable-to-use-cv-bridge-with-ros-kinetic-and-python3) is useful for doing so.
+6. Install `cv_bridge` from source for Python 3 with `catkin build` to enable camera functionality.
+[This Stack Overflow thread](https://stackoverflow.com/questions/49221565/unable-to-use-cv-bridge-with-ros-kinetic-and-python3) provides instructions for doing so.
-6. Install this package with `catkin_make install` (from the root of your workspace) or `catkin build anki_vector_ros`
+6. Install this package with `catkin_make install` (from the root of your workspace) or `catkin build anki_vector_ros`.
 7. Run `source ~/catkin_ws/devel/setup.bash`
-8. Launch a barebones instance of the Vector node with `roslaunch launch/vector_core.launch`.
-You may also wish to create your own `.launch` files incorporating your custom nodes.
+8. Launch a barebones instance of the Vector node with `roslaunch launch/vector_core.launch` or `python3 nodes/anki_vector_core.py`.
+You may also wish to create your own `.launch` files incorporating custom nodes.
 See [`hello_world.launch`](./launch/hello_world.launch) for an example.

-Note: Ensure you aren't using a VPN before connecting to Vector
+**Note:** Ensure you aren't using a VPN before connecting to Vector

 ### Using the camera